zanvari/detecting_covid19/README.md

-# Implementation of COVID19 with Chest X-Ray detection using Pytorch
+# Detecting COVID-19 with Chest X Ray using PyTorch¶

 The network architecture is ResNet18.

----

-## Overview

-### Data
+### Dataset

 Dataset from [COVID-19 Radiography Dataset](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database) on Kaggle

 ### Training

-The model is trained for 1 epoch.

-After even 1 epochs, calculated accuracy is about 0.989.
+The model is trained for 1 epoch.After even 1 epochs, calculated accuracy is about **0.989**.

 Loss function for the training is basically just a binary crossentropy.
 The optimizer is Adam.

 ---